The Dark Phoenix Saga: Jean Grey and Phoenix as separate entities

 In 1985, Jim Shooter greenlit a new series that would reunite the original X-Men into a new team called X-Factor, to be written by longtime freelancer Bob Layton.
 Hearing of this, Byrne called Layton and suggested Busiek's idea as a means of raising Jean Grey from the dead while satisfying Shooter's demands for total absolution for Jean.

 A three-part crossover was planned to launch X-Factor, involving the Avengers, the Fantastic Four, and the debut issue of X-Factor, thus involving Avengers writer Stern, Fantastic Four writer/artist Byrne and X-Factor writer Layton.
 Busiek, by that time, was working at Marvel as a freelance assistant editor on Marvel Age Magazine.
 He was paid and credited for the idea, and edited a series of interviews for Marvel Age promoting the new series.
 Everything in the interviews pertaining to Jean's resurrection was marked out with black tape to create an air of mystery about the revelations that the crossover would involve, and Busiek thus found himself taping over all mention of his idea.

-While the retroactive depiction of Jean Grey and Phoenix as separate entities remains canon, later stories have established a middle ground regarding the unique relationship between the two.
+While the retroactive depiction of Jean Grey and Phoenix as separate entities remains canon, later stories established a middle ground regarding the unique relationship between the two.
 Claremont would establish an extradimensional mutual home for the two, the White Hot Room, in which both entities reside between resurrections.
-At the conclusion of the Inferno event, Jean absorbs all the memories of Phoenix's experiences from its first appearance as Jean through the end of the Dark Phoenix Saga.
+At the conclusion of the "Inferno" event, Jean absorbs all the memories of Phoenix's experiences from its first appearance as Jean through the end of the Dark Phoenix Saga.
 Writer Grant Morrison would ultimately establish that only by merging with Jean at her most powerful as the "One True Phoenix" could the Phoenix realize its full potential in physical form as the White Phoenix of the Crown.